team-supercharge/swift-style-guide/README.markdown

 ### Unused Code

-Unused (dead) code, including Xcode template code and placeholder comments should be removed.
-An exception is when your tutorial or book instructs the user to use the commented code.
+Unused (dead) code should be removed.

-Aspirational methods not directly associated with the tutorial whose implementation simply calls the superclass should also be removed.
-This includes any empty/unused UIApplicationDelegate methods.

 **Preferred:**
 ```swift